MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 ## Install the PlayFab MultiplayerAPI PowerShell module

-1. Open Windows Powershell as an Administrator
+1. Open Windows PowerShell as an Administrator

-2. If you have previously installed [PlayFab Multiplayer Powershell](https://github.com/PlayFab/MultiplayerPowershell) module, uninstall it with following command.
+2. If you have previously installed [PlayFab Multiplayer PowerShell](https://github.com/PlayFab/MultiplayerPowershell) module, uninstall it with following command.
 This module is now deprecated.

 ```powershell
 Uninstall-Package PlayFabMultiplayer
 ```
 To help you transition to the new module, see [Mapping commands](#mapping-commands) to find the new equivalent commands.
-Note that both the commands and arguments could be different.
+Be aware that both the commands and arguments could be different.

 3. Install the new [PlayFabMultiplayer API module](https://github.com/PlayFab/MpsPowershell)